Murad Taqqu: Education and career

-Taqqu was born in Baghdad, Iraq, and grew up in Switzerland.
-As an undergraduate, he studied Physics and Mathematics at the École Polytechnique Fédérale de Lausanne.
-He pursued his PhD at Columbia University, during which time he studied with Benoit Mandelbrot.
-Between 1972 and 1974 Taqqu lectured at Hebrew University in Jerusalem and worked as a post-doctoral fellow at the Weizmann Institute in Rehovot, Israel.
+Taqqu was born in Baghdad but grew up in Switzerland.
+As an undergraduate, he studied physics and mathematics at the École Polytechnique Fédérale de Lausanne.
+He obtained his Ph.D. at Columbia University in 1972, with his dissertation Limit Theorems for Sums of Strongly Dependent Random Variables supervised by Benoit Mandelbrot.
+Between 1972 and 1974 Taqqu lectured at the Hebrew University of Jerusalem and worked as a post-doctoral fellow at the Weizmann Institute in Rehovot.
 From 1974 to 1985, he was a faculty member at the School of Operations Research and Industrial Engineering at Cornell University.
-Since 1985, Taqqu has served as a professor in the Department of Mathematics and Statistics at Boston University.
+Since 1985, Taqqu has served as a professor in the Department of Mathematics and Statistics at Boston University, where he is currently professor emeritus.

+He has published over 250 papers, and co-authored or co-edited 11 books.